Enjoying our puzzle hints?

 Actually belongs to: KINDS OF BRAS

-Seems like it belongs to: KINDS OF BRAS
+Seems like it belongs to: PARTS OF A PIRATE SHIP

 Today's Tricky Traps — Red Herrings Explained